echkode/PhantomBrigadeMod_BurstFirePrototype/README.md

 I implemented an emulation of the activation timing feature using a `PartEventsGeneral` function.
 However, that required a fair amount of lookup which already had been done in `EquipmentActionSystem` and also some inside knowledge about how durations are modified for animation reasons.

 Given what I learned using `PartEventsGeneral`, I created a new event interface function that receives sufficient information to make changing fire timings a relatively easy task.
-In the code, I named the function interface `ISubsystemFunctionFiring` and the event `OnPartEventFiring` but I think better names would be `ISubsystemFunctionSubactionsCreated' and `OnPartEventSubactionsCreated`.
+In the code, I named the function interface `ISubsystemFunctionFiring` and the event `OnPartEventFiring` but I think better names would be `ISubsystemFunctionSubactionsCreated` and `OnPartEventSubactionsCreated`.
 This new event should replace the `PartEventsGeneral` event that's triggered.

 Here is the interface with the new names.
 ```